mrocklin/thesis/nwp.md

 #### Use in Practice

-Two years later operational instructions were released to use use this work for a particular version of WRF \cite{Michalakes2008a}.
+Two years later operational instructions were released to use this work for a particular version of WRF \cite{Michalakes2008a}.
 Today GPGPU is still not a standard option for operational users.

 #### Later work